mariasori/README-generator/README.md

 The application can be used to create complete README files for any project a user may have.

 ## License
-This package is covered by the MIT license.
+This application is covered by the MIT license.

 ## Contributions
 Please contact [Maria Sori](mailto:mariasori87@gmail.com) if you would like to contribute to this project.